YWDDLiang/Social-media-sentiment-analysis-using-a-fine-tuned-large-language-mode/README.md

 ### Jiaolun Zhou
 - <img src="Author/Jiaolun.jpg" alt="Yiwei" width="220"/>
 #### Self-introduction:
-I am Zhou Qiaolun from the Department of Computer Science at Duke Kunshan University, working on IoT and machine learning, and I am honored to be able to participate in this research and contribute to virtual currency price prediction and the future development of the financial market.
+I am Jiaolun Zhou from Computer Science at Duke Kunshan University, working on IoT and machine learning, and I am honored to be able to participate in this research and contribute to virtual currency price prediction and the future development of the financial market.